javieramayapat/zebrands-api/README.md

   - This feature is limitated by AWS free tier.
   - What did I do to solution:
   I created a valid Gmail that you can use for creating a new admin into the API, This Gmail account has the email verified into AWS SES, this allows you to edit products by SKU and send a notification for all admins into the platform only if their emails are verified.
-  - Credentials:
+  - Gmail Credentials:
-     - gmail: zebrands.test@gmail.com
+     - 🔐gmail: zebrands.test@gmail.com
-     - password: zebrandsadmin
+     - 🔐password: zebrandsadmin
+  - Admin credentials for play with API:
+    - 🔐username: zebrands
-  -
+    - 🔐password: zebrands

 ### Extra Features